 At any point in which termination of enrollment on the part of the parents/guardians is sought, Trinity Lutheran Childcare must be notified at least two weeks in advance in writing.
-If this procedure is not followed, you will be charged for those two weeks.
+If this procedure is not followed, it will be your responsibility to pay for the remaining weeks.

-Trinity Childcare reserves the right to terminate the enrollment of a child for the following reasons: absence of two weeks without notifying the center, non payment of fees, consistent behavioral or emotional disturbances which may endanger the child or others, difficulty in adjusting to the group setting provided by the Center, situations where parents/guardians and staff agree that the Center is not in the best interest of the child.
+Trinity Childcare reserves the right to terminate the enrollment of a child for the following reasons: absence of two weeks without notifying the center, non-payment of fees, consistent behavioral or emotional disturbances which may endanger the child or others, difficulty in adjusting to the group setting provided by the Center, situations where parents/guardians and staff agree that the Center is not in the best interest of the child.
 Parents will receive a maximum of two weeks to find alternative childcare.